ROBBINSVILLE DEPARTMENT OF PUBLIC WORKS Dino J Colarocco, Director of Public Works Bruce Gravatt, Public Works Foreman

 $5.00 each for the 32 gallon lid (Kelly green bucket)

 White Goods Appliances such as washers, dryers, refrigerators, etc. and/or heavy metal items are picked up on the last Wednesday of each month.
+TV's and computers will also be picked up at this time.
 These items must be scheduled for pick-up through the Public Works office 609-259-0422.

 Grass Clippings Grass clippings will be picked up with your regular trash on your regular trash collection day.
 Clippings must be placed in open bags or containers and be out to the curb by 6:30am.
 They should not contain any other yard waste or debris.
 Bags or containers must not weigh more than 50 pounds or they will not be picked up.
 As a cost saving measure, we encourage residents to recycle grass clippings by mulching them back into their lawns.
 This would save the Township on our solid waste disposal fees which are currently $125.00 a ton.